Dr. Craig F. Purchase

 This course examines the evolutionary history and ecology of the world’s fishes, with particular emphasis on those of ecological, economical and cultural importance to Eastern Canada.
 Topics include taxonomy, life histories, behaviour, zoogeography, evolutionary ecology, population biology, contemporary evolution, and conservation biology.

-Next offered - winter 2012 (Purchase)
+Next offered - Winter 2024

 Estuarine Fish Ecology Field Course – Biology 3714